 About artist Kathryn Beals

-I'm a self-taught painter from British Columbia, with no formal training in art.
-I've been selling my artwork professionally since I was thirteen, and painting full-time since 2005.
+I'm a self-taught painter and former forester from British Columbia, with no formal training in art.
+I've been selling my artwork professionally since I was thirteen.
 I now live in Mountain View, California with my husband and three young children.

 My landscape style is influenced by many beautiful places I have lived in the Canadian north, my former career in forestry, and the places we've seen in our little orange tent.
 We have backpacked sections of the Pacific Crest Trail, the John Muir Trail, the West Coast Trail, and many remote areas of northern Canada.
-Because I love these places, I share my art sales with nature nonprofits.
+Because I love these places, and because I’m grateful to be a cancer survivor, I share my art sales with nature nonprofits.